antonioballesteros/empathy-test/README.md

 * Loading spinner is a component ( the worst you can think )
 * Error shows a component ( the 2nd worst you can think )
 * Create the component responsive.

    * The Plot component will adapt to the size of parent, being responsive if parent is
+* Added labels to explain the meaning of green / red circles and blue line
+* Radius from Cirles show the best opportunities.
+Bigger are better

 ## Nice ideas I could implement
-* Add labels to explain the meaning of green / red circles and blue line
 * Detect event resize windows and redraw component
 * Instead to build the d3, use ScatterplotMatrix and be happy